intelliticks/intelliticks.github.io/blog_source/_posts/2018-06-30-ai-powered-live-chat-for-sales.markdown

 On analyzing the website traffic to lead conversion trends, we were shocked to see that **average conversion ratio is dismal (less than 1% on average)**.
 So, we decide to build a platform that can replicate the 1-1 personalized conversations, that salespeople do, in the online world.
 {: .text-justify}

 A lot of businesses have been trying to do this using LiveChats tools available in the market.
 But with the unpredictable volume of traffic, it is impossible to do 1-1 engagement with existing tools.
 Most businesses are forced to do Sales like Support.
-They are **online only from Mon-Sat 9 am to 9 pm - only _42%_ of time**.
-It's like 3/4th of the time saying to customers
+They are **online only from Mon-Fri 9 am to 7 pm - only _30%_ of time**.
+It's like 2/3th of the time saying to customers
 {: .text-justify}
 > "We are closed now, come tomorrow!!"
 {: .quote}